DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_64_eps-mac.md

 Use `Cmd+S` and save the key in a folder on your computer (do not change the file extension).

 Then, navigate to the [release page](https://github.com/chris-belcher/electrum-personal-server/releases) and download the latest `Source code (.zip)` and the corresponding `.asc` file (needed to verify the downloaded file).
-For example:
+For example (the example is showing the Windows version, if using Mac take the other ones):

 ![Eps Win2](images/63_eps-w_2.png)